mncy-earth/data-wow-test/README.md

 ### 3) Data Loading Process

-The above figure not only illustrates the database design but also provides insights into our data loading process.
+The above figure not only illustrates the database design but also provides insights into the data loading process.
 We store our source data locally, consisting of $43,201$ files, each containing $1,914$ rows.
 To prevent task failures due to memory constraints, a batching approach was implemented so that we can process data incrementally.

 For instance, by loading $720$ files (equivalent to $1,380,480$ rows) at a time, it divides the process into 61 batches (with the last batch consisting of just one file), as demonstrated in the image.

 This approach can be considered as loading data twice daily, ensuring efficient data management and performance optimization.
 These strategies collectively enhance our data handling capabilities within the PostgreSQL database.

 <details>
-    <summary>Calculation of different batch size (for the given sample data)</summary>
+    <summary><i>Click here to see the calculation of different batch sizes (for the given sample data)</i></summary>

 | Batch Size        | Batch Description   | Frequency        | Batch Count | Max Rows per Batch   |
 |:------------------|:--------------------|:-----------------|------------:|---------------------:|